za3k/short-programs/README.md

 ---
 Usage: `cat <stream | filter --negative FILENAME` blacklists anything in FILENAME, there are options for whitelisting and dealing with repeats.

+fragile-treediff
+---
+Usage: `fragile-treediff FOLDER1 FOLDER2`
+Returns a success or failure error code, depending on whether two folders are exactly identical.

 google
 ---
 Searches for something on google, opening the results page in the default browser.